 If KPPCSD implements a more competitive salary, which the project team recommended based on the information provided in Phase 1, costs would also increase beyond those noted in the table above.
-A 25% higher salary increase to increase competitiveness would result in an additional cost of \$315,099 per year.
+A 25% higher salary increase to increase competitiveness would result in an additional cost of \$366,956 per year in salary and benefits.